usdaud/algotradinglib.github.io/en/pedia/m/momentum_indicators.md

 ##### 6. Average Directional Index (ADX)

-The Average Directional Index (ADX) is designed to quantify trend strength.
+The [Average Directional Index](../a/average_directional_index_(adx).md) (ADX) is designed to quantify trend strength.
 The ADX is part of the Directional Movement System developed by Welles Wilder and is composed of three lines: the ADX line, the Plus Directional Indicator (+DI), and the Minus Directional Indicator (-DI).
 The ADX line itself is derived from the smoothed averages of the difference between +DI and -DI.

 - **Strong Trend:** ADX above 25.
 - **Weak Trend:** ADX below 20.